submariner-io/enhancements/submariner/OVN-Interconnect.md

 ## Summary

 OVN CNI is moving to a new network topology powered by OVN Interconnect Feature.
-This allows independent OVN deployments to be interconnected by OVN-managed GENEVE tunnels.
+This allows independent OVN deployments, within a kubernetes cluster, to be interconnected by OVN-managed GENEVE tunnels.
 Submariner does not work with these changes out of the box and this proposal explains the changes required to support it.

 ## Proposal